google/nucleus/README.md

 ## Version

-This is Nucleus 0.2.0.
+This is Nucleus 0.2.1.
 Nucleus follows [semantic versioning](https://semver.org/).

+New in 0.2.1:

+* Upgrades htslib dependency from 1.6 to 1.9.
+* Minor VCF parsing fixes.
+* Added new example program, apply\_genotyping\_prior.
+* Slightly more robust pip package.

 New in 0.2.0: